 — Joseph Pilates, founder of Contrology

 While gym workouts typically aim for bulging biceps and surface muscles, Pilates focuses on building deeper, core muscles, either directly or in association with peripheral exercises.
 It also focuses on the quality and precision of movement rather than the intensity or speed, and teaches practitioners to engage their minds to control their core during exercise and concentrate on posture and breathing.
-Pilates emphasises the importance of the position of the spine, pelvis, and scapular.
-“The body is our house: the spine is its pillar; the pelvis and the scapular are its beams,” says Farthing.
+Pilates emphasizes the importance of the position of the spine, pelvis, and scapulas.
+“The body is our house: the spine is its pillar; the pelvis and the scapulas are its beams,” says Farthing.
 Pilates lengthens and strengthens the muscles, giving a more elegant posture, alleviating discomfort, increasing flexibility and tightening deep tissue muscles.

 Clients can take either tailored, fully equipped private classes or group classes on the mat (involving mostly body weight exercises).
 What’s special about Re-Juvenate Pilates, though, is that it also offers group reformer classes, a rarity and luxury in many Japanese Pilates studios.
 Re-Juvenate Pilates is also equipped with a cadillac, tower, chairs, and barrels.
 Another great plus about Farthing’s studio is its flexible package-fee system.
 There’s no monthly fee, so clients can drop in when convenient for them, however frequently they want.
 There are no entry or membership fees.
 Costs vary with class.